1and1/itBldz/README.md

 1. The build and deployment pipelines are to be explicit, repeatable, and tested.
 2. It must be easy to understand what happens when.
-3. A build/deployment-definition is configuration
+3. A build/deployment-definition is configuration that should be extendable by code.
+But it still is configuration.

 ## Usage

-### Setup
+### Setup locally

 Install itBldz